[the crew is being interrogated individually]

-Zoë: [on the derelict, looking around at the passengers cargo] Sir, even on a lifeboat, you think those who escaped would fine room for some of this.
+Zoë: Sir, even on a lifeboat, you think those who escaped would fine room for some of this.

-Mal: [Mal sees River, looking up at something with fear and sadness]
+[Mal sees River looking up with fear and sadness]

 Mal: Nobody escaped.

-[we see a string of naked mutilated bodies hanging by a chain]
+[a string of naked mutilated bodies is seen hanging by a chain from the ceiling]

-[Mal follows his line of sight; realizes, with horror, he's looking at Kaylee and Inara]
+[Mal follows his line of sight - towards Kaylee and Inara]

 Mal: Dope him.